Click to Skip Ad

 If you buy through a BGR link, we may earn an affiliate commission, helping support our expert product labs.

-Beatles fans around the world have been holding their breath for a week now, anxiously awaiting the moment when the Fab Four — which is now an Octogenarian Two — release their final song, Now and Then.
-The worldwide release Thursday at 10 am ET has certainly taken on the feel of an “event,” complete with an accompanying Peter Jackson-directed music video (the first of his career) and a 12-minute documentary about the song available on YouTube.
+Beatles fans around the world have been holding their breath for a week now, anxiously awaiting the moment when the Fab Four — which, if we’re honest, is now an Octogenarian Two — release the group’s final song, Now and Then.
+Befitting the moment, the release will be accompanied by a Peter Jackson-directed music video (the first of his career) as well as a 12-minute YouTube documentary about the song.
+It’s a new ending to one of the greatest stories in popular music.
 Expectations, to say the least, are sky-high.

 How could they not be?
 This, after all, was the band that defined the 1960s.
-The band that redefined popular music.
 A group that still captures the imagination of everyone from wannabe musicians to CEOs like Steve Jobs, who told an interviewer a few years before his passing that he thinks about most things in life in the context of either a Bob Dylan or a Beatles song.

 And now, the world is getting one final Beatles song — a world, by the way, that looks a lot different from the one that produced The Beatles in the first place.
-It’s been sixty-odd years since the band took us on a Magical Mystery Tour to Penny Lane and Strawberry Fields, introducing us along the way to characters like Eleanor Rigby and The Fool on the Hill while also assuring us that things are getting better all the time.
+It’s been sixty-odd years since the band took us on a Magical Mystery Tour to Penny Lane and Strawberry Fields, introducing us along the way to characters like Eleanor Rigby and the Fool on the Hill while promising that things are getting better all the time.
+That smiles are returning to the faces.
+Oh, that magic feeling.

 The Beatles